FalconLuma/Project-Wingman-Randomizer/README.txt

       - If left unchecked all slots will have the same number of options as in an unmodified game
       - Any slots that normally have 0 options will not change
     - Mission Order: Randomizes the order of missions
-      - Does not affect the order of mission in Free Mission however the Menu name will be changed
+      - Does not affect the order of missions in the Free Mission menu however the menu names will be changed
       - NOTE: Black Flag will always be the first mission of the campaign for reasons outside my control
     - Normal Unlock Order: Alter the unlocks such that they are the same as in a normal campaign
       - i.e. No matter what mission is 2nd the SV-37 will be unlocked upon completion
       - if unchecked unlocks are tied to the mission itself
-        - i.e. Kings will always unlock the SP-34R and PW-MK.1 even if its the second mission in the campaign
+        - i.e. Kings will always unlock the SP-34R and PW-MK.1 even if it's the second mission in the campaign
       - This option is only available if Mission Order Randomization is enabled
-      - Recommended if you plan to do a New Game playthrough for a smoother experience Weapon Variations
+      - Provides a smoother experience when enabled as your more likely to get a better plane earlier Weapon Variations
   - Defaults to 1
   - Defines how many versions of each weapon should be created